Silikhe/Web-Portfolio/content/jobs/Apprentice/index.md

 ---

 - Guides software development teams through coaching sessions or mentorship.
-- Able to manage apprentices multiple projects simultaneously
+- Able to manage apprentices\` multiple projects simultaneously
 - Collaborates with Development Project Managers to ensure requirements are met and delivered accurately.
 - Providing regular project status updates to address any project requirements, issues, or changes.
 - Effectively provide reasonable estimates for project timelines from design until delivery.
 - Coordinate with apprentices to ensure alignment for the seamless implementation of current, including new systems.
-- Take responsibility in making strategic decisions that will help ensure the implementation of initiatives.
+- Take responsibility for making strategic decisions that will help ensure the implementation of initiatives.